With the festive season fast approaching, I have updated my Montessori-friendly gift guide. I hope you find it useful!

 Rocking horse.
 These can be as expensive as your budget will stretch to, though I have linked to an IKEA rocking moose as this is what we have and Frida loves it!
-At 18 months she can get on and off unassisted, and really enjoys it – excellent value for money.
+At two and a half she still uses it all the time.

-I hope that has given you – and your family members! – some inspiration for birthdays and celebrations, as well as some ideas for toys your infant or toddler may enjoy.
+I hope that this list has given you – and your family members! – some inspiration for birthdays and celebrations, as well as some ideas for toys your infant or toddler may enjoy.

 Do you agree with the list?
 Think I’ve missed something?
 If you end up being inspired let me know how you get on!